gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

   * Tests are an indicator if the production code design is OK!
 If you have to write complicated tests with a lot of setup code, maybe something is wrong.

-##### Test should be enduring
-* an enduring test is written once. you should never need to change the test except the behavior of the corresponding unit changed. -> Avoid brittle tests

 ##### Tests should give you confidence